VladimirKalachikhin/Galadriel-map/README.md

 * [leaflet-ais-tracksymbol](https://github.com/PowerPan/leaflet-ais-tracksymbol) for ideas

 ## gpsd
-GaladrielMap get position and velocity from  [gpsd](https://gpsd.io/) via _askGPSD.php_ service.
-You may configure _askGPSD.php_ to you gpsd host and port.
+GaladrielMap gets realtime info, such as spatial data, AIS data, instruments from  [gpsd](https://gpsd.io/) via _askGPSD.php_ and _askAIS.php_ services.
+You may configure these services to you gpsd host and port.
 Defaults are localhost and 2947 port (default for gpsd).<br>
 How to install and configure gpsd see [gpsd pages](https://gpsd.io/).

 ## Tracks